 (g) - Conflict with adopted policies, plans, or programs supporting alternative transportation (e.g., bus turnouts, bicycle racks)?
-Answer: Less than significant impact.

 Staff surmised that alternate transportation infrastructure could potentially be blocked due to implementation strategy construction, particularly construction occurring in roadways and in urban areas.
 However, the magnitude of the blockage is speculative at best; therefore, staff surmised this is a less than significant impact.